 Even More Ways to Add PDF Files to Books

-Note: there’s also a nifty way to use Dropbox to add PDF files to iBooks – but if it’s a large PDF file, you’ll probably want to stick with the method outlined below.
+If you’re a Dropbox user, there’s also a nifty way to use Dropbox to add PDF files to Books.